DEAP/deap/doc/tutorials/basic/part1.rst

 general list individual.
 In fact they both inherit from the basic :class:`list` type.
 The only difference is that instead of filling the list with a series of floats, we need to generate a random permutation and provide that permutation to the individual.

-First, the individual class is created the exact same way as the previous one.
-Then, an :func:`indices` function is added to the toolbox referring to the :func:`~random.sample` function.
-Sample is used instead of :func:`~random.shuffle` because the latter does not return the shuffled list.
+..
+First, the individual class is created the exact same way as the
+.. previous one.
+Then, an :func:`indices` function is added to the toolbox
+.. referring to the :func:`~random.sample` function.
+Sample is used instead of
+.. :func:`~random.shuffle` because the latter does not return the shuffled list.
-The indices function returns a complete permutation of the numbers between ``0`` and ``IND_SIZE - 1``.
-Finally, the individual is initialized with the :func:`~deap.tools.initIterate` function which gives to the individual an iterable of what is produced by the call to the indices function.
+..
+The indices function returns a complete permutation of the numbers between ``0``
+.. and ``IND_SIZE - 1``.
+Finally, the individual is initialized with the
+.. :func:`~deap.tools.initIterate` function which gives to the individual an
+.. iterable of what is produced by the call to the indices function.

 .. literalinclude:: /code/tutorials/part_2/2_2_2_permutation.py
    :lines: 2-

+The first registered function ``indices`` redirects to the :func:`random.sample` function with its arguments fixed to sample ``IND_SIZE`` numbers from the given range.
+The second registered function ``individual`` is a shortcut to the :func:`~deap.tools.initIterate` function, with its :data:`container` argument set to the :class:`creator.Individual` class and its :data:`generator` argument to the :func:`toolbox.indices` alias.

-Calling :func:`toolbox.individual` will readily return a complete individual that is a permutation of the integers in the range ``0`` to ``IND_SIZE`` with a minimizing single objective fitness attribute.
+Calling :func:`toolbox.individual` will call :func:`~deap.tools.initIterate` with the fixed arguments and return a complete :class:`creator.Individual` composed of permutation with a maximizing single objective :attr:`fitness` attribute.

 .. _arithmetic-expr: